Susan Joy Rennison's Website

 —The Personal Sessions: Book 6 of The Deleted Seth Material; Jane’s Notes March 8, 1981 © 2017 Laurel Davies-Butts

-Comment: In the original, these notes were all in italics to distinguish from Seth material, but here there are no italics, to make this section easier to read.
+Comment: In the original, these notes were all in italics to distinguish from Seth material, but here there are no italics (blue font colour), to make this section easier to read.
 As a reminder concerning the following deleted session, Seth always calls Jane Roberts ‘Rubert’, which is her entity name.

 Ruburt’s nightmare experience (of March 8) is a beautiful example of the kind of explosive emotional content that many people carry, fairly hidden, representing certain taboos, translated of course in individualistic manners.